jeftegoes/DesignPatternsOverviewAndExamples/README.md

 - May with to (optionally) expose internal through the Façade.
 - May allow users to "Escalate" to use more complex APIs if they need to.

+## 6.4.
+Command

 # 7. Behavioral

 ## 7.1.
 Null Object

 - A behavioral design pattern with no behaviors.

+### 7.1.1.
+Motivation

+- When component `A` uses component `B`, it typically assumes that `B` is non-null.
+  - You inject `B`, not `B?` or some `Option<B>`.
+  - You do not check for null (?.) on every call.
+- There is no option of telling `A` not to use an instance of `B`:
+  - Its use is hard-coded.
+  - Thus, we build a no-op, non-functioning inheritor of `B` and pass it into `A`.
+- A no-op object that conforms to the required interface, satisfying a dependency requirement of some other object.

+### 7.1.2.
+Resume

+- Implement the required interface.
+- Rewrite the methods with empty bodies:
+  - If method is non-void, `return default(T)`.
+  - If these values are ever used, you are in trouble.
+- Supply an instance of Null Object in place of actual object.
+- Dynamic construction possible.
+  - With associated performance implications.

 ## 7.2.
 Template Method